7 Things You Should Know If It's Your First Time Doing Pantomime

-The comedian David O’Doherty has a joke: “Life is a marathon, not sprint... but it's the kind of marathon you have to sprint.”
-Swap the word “Life” with the word “Panto” and you have a decent idea of what many actors get up to at Christmas time.
+The comedian David O’Doherty has a joke: “Life is a marathon, not a sprint... but it's the kind of marathon you have to sprint.”
+Swap the word 'Life' with the word 'Panto' and you have a decent idea of what many actors get up to at Christmas time.
 Now imagine doing this ‘sprintathon’ while wearing high heels, a pair of sequin lederhosen and a hat that weighs the same as a small child and you'll have an even better idea.

 Rehearsal periods are short

 - Rather than complaining about a problem to any department, come to them with specific solutions, “Would it be possible to adjust this part of my makeup/costume/dance routine?”
 You may eventually need to suck it up and get on with it regardless, but offering a clear solution is much better than simply pointing out a problem.

-It’s hugely important for communities
+Panto is hugely important for communities

-What you may not know is that a sold out season of Panto can generate most of a venue’s revenue for the WHOLE YEAR!
-And without this revenue the theatre couldn’t fund their own productions or their outreach programmes or pay their staff.
-So y’know... no pressure or anything!
+What you may not know is that a sold-out season of Panto can generate most of a venue’s revenue for the whole year!
+And without this revenue, the theatre couldn’t fund its own productions or outreach programmes or pay its staff.
+No pressure or anything!

 Panto is also very often a child's first exposure to theatre, which for all of us is such a special experience.
-Each new audience will probably have young kids in it who've never seen a play before and in a few decades that child could be back, with their own kids, booing the bad guys, cheering on the good guys and singing along to the smash hits of the day.
+Each new audience will probably have young kids in it who've never seen a play before and in a few decades, that child could be back, with their own kids, booing the bad guys, cheering on the good guys and singing along to the smash hits of the day.

 You have to embrace the form

-It’s a game where the audience know the outcome and enjoy playing along.
+It’s a game where the audience knows the outcome and enjoys playing along.
 If the game onstage is played well and the performances are tight, clear and energised then Panto can be absolutely glorious.
 The show may seem simple and easy to handle, especially if you’re watching a great performer.
 However, like with any other show, laziness and sloppiness will isolate an audience and the whole thing could fall apart.
 Which is where often you rely on supporting...

 THE DAME… there’s nothing like them

-The Dame will almost always have a sidekick - the ‘Fool’ character like ‘Idle Jack’ or ‘Buttons’.
+The Dame will almost always have a sidekick - the ‘Fool’ character like Idle Jack or Buttons.
 This comedy duo will handle most of the slapstick routines.
-A warning to anyone who is playing a ‘Fool’ character: sometimes the show will require the Dame to deliberately make life harder for you.
+A warning to anyone who is playing a Fool character: sometimes the show will require the Dame to deliberately make life harder for you.
 You will become the hapless victim of scripted pranks, deliberate ‘mistakes’ or just being spontaneously funny.
 This is all part of the show.
 I would advise all actors when in scenes with Dame to be on the ball.
 A good Dame has the grace of a ballerina, the lightning wit of Robin Williams and more bizarre costume changes than Lady Gaga, so you'll need to keep up.
 On the subject of keeping up...

 Learn to deal with an audience